ravignad/likefit/README.md

 # LikeFit

 LikeFit is a library to fit data for science and engineering.
-It provides a simple yet comprehensive interface to perform linear and nonlinear least squares and other likelihood fits.
+It provides a user-friendly and comprehensive interface for linear and non-linear least squares, and likelihood fits.

 ## Install